-Why Pump Gasoline is Bad for Small Engine Power Equipment
+Don’t Use Pump Gasoline as Emergency Fuel in Your Small Engine Power Equipment

 As a matter of fact, many people don’t realize that pump gasoline destroys fuel system components inside most outdoor power equipment.
-Even more, power equipment runs a higher risk of not working properly when it’s stored with pump gas in the tank.
+Power equipment is more likely not to work right when stored with pump gas in the tank.

-Why is pump gas bad for small engine power equipment?
+Why is pump gas harmful to small engine power equipment?
 In a word, ethanol.
-Ethanol is an oxygenate additive that is blended in pump gas.
+Ethanol is an oxygenate additive blended with pump gas.
 Here are four key reasons ethanol is bad for small engines:

 - Firstly, they design ethanol-blended fuels for cars, not small 2-cycle or 4-cycle engines.